Council and Management

 - Four members appointed by the Council in accordance with its statutes.

-Council meetings are public and are usually held on the last Wednesday of every month (excluding December) at 10.30am in the Conference Room at Tai Poutini Polytechnic’s Greymouth Campus.
+Council meetings are public and are usually held on the third Tuesday of every second month at 10.00 am in the Conference Room at Tai Poutini Polytechnic’s Greymouth Campus.

 Committees of the Council